Vimael Machín

-Vimael Machín Soto (born September 25, 1993) is a Puerto Rican professional baseball infielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Oakland Athletics and Baltimore Orioles.
+Vimael Machín Soto (born September 25, 1993) is a Puerto Rican professional baseball infielder for the Colorado Rockies of Major League Baseball (MLB).
+He has previously played in MLB for the Oakland Athletics and Baltimore Orioles.

 Career

 Amateur

 Machín attended Puerto Rico Baseball Academy and High School in Gurabo, Puerto Rico.
 He was drafted by the San Diego Padres in the 29th round of the 2011 MLB draft, but did not sign.
 He attended Virginia Commonwealth University and played four years of college baseball for the VCU Rams.
 In 2014, he played collegiate summer baseball with the Danbury Westerners of the New England Collegiate Baseball League and the Bourne Braves of the Cape Cod Baseball League.